A doubly robust learner for regression and inference with right-censored outcomes: Simulations

 The custom implementation of HAL for hazard estimation is a modification of the code from~\citet{Rytgaard.etal:2022} and~\citet{Rytgaard.etal:2023} allowing for higher-order interactions than second-order which is needed for estimation of $\mu_{23}$.
 HAL is chosen since it is a general-purpose estimator that in~\citet{Benkeser:Van:2016} is demonstrated to have reasonable empirical performance both in smooth and discontinuous settings and is shown to have desirable asymptotic properties in~\citet{Munch.etal:2024} whenever the true function is multivariate càdlàg.
 With this choice of hazard rates, HAL is expected to estimate the censoring hazard very closely since the true hazard is piecewise constant, while it is expected to have a harder time estimating the transition hazards of the illness-death model since these are more complicated.

-The misspecified parametric family for the censoring hazard is chosen as the parametric family where $X \mid C$ has hazard $\gamma(t,W;\beta) = 1_{\{Z(t)=1\}} \exp(\beta_1+\beta_2 \times t + \beta_3 \times W)$.
-This is expected to have poor performance due to the form of $\gamma(t,W)$.
+The misspecified parametric family for the censoring hazard is chosen as the parametric family where $X \mid C$ has hazard $\gamma(t,W;\beta) = 1\{Z(t)=1\} \exp(\beta_1+\beta_2 \times t + \beta_3 \times W)$.
+This is expected to have poor performance since the true function $\gamma(t,W)$ is a symmetric step-function.
 The CAJ estimator is expected to be biased since the model is non-Markovian and the censoring is state-dependent, confer with Assumption 2 and Remark 2.1 in~\citet{Bladt:Furrer:2023}.
-Similarly to~\citet{Munch.etal:2023} and~\citet{Gunnes.etal:2007}, it was observed that highly non-Markovian behaviour as well as high degrees of state-dependent censoring were required for the bias to be sizeable, and it further seems that the effect of covariates has to be small compared to the non-Markovianity of $Z$ and the state-dependence of $C \mid X$.
+Similarly to~\citet{Munch.etal:2023} and~\citet{Gunnes.etal:2007}, we observed that highly non-Markovian behaviour as well as high degrees of state-dependent censoring were required for the bias of the CAJ estimator to be sizeable, and it further seems that the effect of covariates has to be small compared to the non-Markovianity of $Z$ and the state-dependence of $C \mid X$.

 \begin{remark} (Marginal estimands for the irreversible illness-death model.) \\ The paper~\citet{Munch.etal:2023} also uses efficient-influence-function-based estimators of estimands formulated using multi-state models and employs HAL to estimate nuisance parameters.
 Their results are however specialized to marginal state-occupation probabilities in the illness state for an illness-death model.
-This paper can be viewed as an extension of their approach to any square-integrable real-valued outcome and, more importantly, an extension to estimands that may depend on baseline covariates.
-Remark 2.8 further allows for conditioning on the history of the multi-state process. \demormk \end{remark}
+This paper can be viewed as an extension of their approach to any square-integrable outcome and, more importantly, an extension to estimands that may depend on baseline covariates.
+As discussed in Section A of the supplementary material, our approach can further be generalized to accommodate conditioning on the history of the process. \demormk \end{remark}